Jyo-08/workshop-ui-redesign-fossee/README.md

 ## Conclusion

 This project was not just for the screening task, I learnt more about UI and UX designing which helped me a lot.
-Me in this project completely focused on increasing the clarity, responsiveness and navigation of the UI.
+In this project, I completely focused on increasing the clarity, responsiveness and navigation of the UI.
 The design was kept simple and heavy UI was not used which makes the website user friendly.
 In the end, I had a very great experience in doing this screening task.